Bee Friendly Flowers in September

 Viburnum tinus, 'Eve Price' I think!

 *Note her full pollen baskets.
-Several bumblebee species have two and B. terrestris now sometimes even three generations a year - i.e. lots of brood to feed! .
+Several bumblebee species have two and B. terrestris now sometimes even three generations a year - most likely though this is pollen for new males and queens.